04-11-19 | References

 One major change from Safe Harbor is the transfer of data to third parties, or the Onward Transfers principle.
 In the old agreement, an organization had to provide notice and choice to consumers before sharing personal information with a third party, but that was not required if the third party was “acting as an agent to perform tasks on behalf of and under the instructions of third organization.”

 With the new agreement, that rule has changed dramatically.
 Companies who wish to transfer data to third parties now must also comply with the principle of purpose limitation and ensure that the third party provides the same level of Privacy Shield protection as the original company.
 Organizations must also provide a copy of relevant portions of its privacy agreement with the third party to the Department of Commerce upon request.
-However, even when those requirements have been met, an organization remains liable if the third party does not process the information in a manner consistent with Privacy Shield, unless it proves it is not responsible for any event that causes damage to the personal information.
+However, even when those requirements have been met, an organization remains liable if the third party does not process the information in a manner consistent with the Privacy Shield agreement, unless it proves it is not responsible for any event that causes damage to the personal information.

 Overall, the Privacy Shield seeks to address concerns voiced by Europeans over how much of their data was being sent to the U.S. and the lack of process to file any complaints that Safe Harbor did not provide.
 Despite the framework being signed July 12, many critics of the new policy remain vocal and question whether it can stand up to a legal challenge.
 Companies may self-certify adherence to the new principles beginning Aug.
 1, 2016 and the full list of certified companies is available on the Privacy Shield website.